 I remember queueing up to get my tickets.
 My mum and dad had let me take the day off school to go to Anfield as I had a chance to go to an FA Cup semi-final.
 I was 15 in the midst of GCSE coursework but my parents were happy to let me make the four hour round trip as they knew how important football was to me.
 There was no online buying from the comfort of your own home back then.
 If you wanted a ticket you had to turn up and stand in line to see if you could get that precious bit of paper.
-It seems daft now that people would go to such lengths but it was a joyous chore then, when football meant everything.
+It seems daft now that people would go to such lengths but it was exciting then, when football meant everything.

 I remember one bloke had bought a ticket, left and then came back round the corner saying he’d been mugged.
 When I got to the counter and got my hands on my tickets – one for me and one for my sister’s boyfriend – I tucked them down my boxer shorts, got my head down and headed home at speed.